-- The end of the GrillGun is called the Fire Bell, and it can be quite hot after operating the GrillGun.
-Allow it to cool down completely before touching or laying down on a burnable surface.
+- The end of the GrillGun is called the Fire Bell, and it will be quite hot after operating the GrillGun.
+Allow it to cool down completely before touching or allowing it to come in contact with a flammable surface.

-While GrillGuns clearly look “really cool” they are very serious tools.
-You don’t use big torches like these without needing to assume a lot of responsibility for using them safely, responsibly and taking care to fully understand how to use them correctly and how keep them from getting into the hands of small children or other persons that clearly don’t understand the destructive power they are wielding and have the self-control to use them responsibly.
-There are a couple of design features of the grill gun that are created to help the user to operate it safely, but in the end, the safe operation of a GrillGun rests squarely on the user and not on the manufacturer for making such an incredibly cool and powerful tool.
+- While GrillGuns clearly look “really cool” they are very serious tools.
+You don’t use big torches like these without needing to assume all the responsibility for using them safely, responsibly and taking care to fully understand how to use them correctly and how keep them from getting into the hands of small children or other persons that clearly don’t understand the destructive power they are wielding nor have the self-control to use them responsibly.
+There are a couple of design features of the GrillGun that are created to help the user to operate it safely, but in the end, the safe operation of a GrillGun rests squarely on the user and not on the manufacturer for making such an incredibly cool and powerful tool.

-DO NOT TOUCH the fire bell after prolonged use.
-It most likely will be quite hot and will severely burn you until you allow it to cool down.
+- DO NOT TOUCH the fire bell after use as it most likely will be quite hot and will severely burn you until you allow it to cool down.